Fliqqr/shift-bakalarka/docs.md

 Hardware errors are caused by external factors beyond our control, as a software developer, such as radiation in space or adverse weater conditions on Earth.
 In order to create robust and reliable software, which can continue operation when when hardware errors do occur, we must implement software redundancies which maximize the likelyhood of the software executing correctly under all conditions.

 The most common hardware error is memory corruption.
 Memory corruption can be caused by many factors and appear in various forms.
-An exampl of memory corruption might be a region of the file-system being tampered with due to physical damager, or just a single bit being flipped in RAM as a result of radiation.
+An example of memory corruption might be a region of the file-system being tampered with due to physical damage, or just a single bit being flipped in RAM as a result of radiation.

-A common factor between hardware errors is their unexpected nature and their ability to result in both complete system corruption resulting in unrecoverable state, but also the possibility of small, hard-to-detect corruptions which might be visibly impact the functioning of the software.
+A common factor between hardware errors is their unexpected nature and their ability to result in both complete system corruption resulting in unrecoverable state, but also the possibility of small, hard-to-detect corruptions which might not visibly impact the functioning of the software.

 ## 1.2 Software errors